Communications Decency Act: Legal history

 Senators Exon and Gorton introduced their bill in the belief that Internet availability of pornography and other types of material unsuitable for children was on the rise.
 Indecency, or material suitable for consenting adults but not for children, had already been regulated for television and radio by the Federal Communications Commission and violators could lose their broadcasting licenses.
 Obscenity was even more heavily regulated and was not permitted in mass media.
 But there was no legal precedent or justification for subjecting the Internet to those older regulations.

 The CDA marked the first statutory attempt to expand such content regulations to the Internet.
 Signed into law by President Bill Clinton on February 8, 1996, the CDA imposed criminal sanctions on anyone who:

 knowingly (A) uses an interactive computer service to send to a specific person or persons under 18 years of age, or (B) uses any interactive computer service to display in a manner available to a person under 18 years of age, any comment, request, suggestion, proposal, image, or other communication that, in context, depicts or describes, in terms patently offensive as measured by contemporary community standards, sexual or excretory activities or organs.

 On June 12, 1996, the Third Circuit Court of Appeals blocked part of the CDA, saying it would infringe upon adults' free speech rights.
 The next month, the federal court for the Southern District of New York struck down the portion of the CDA intended to protect children from indecent speech as overbroad.
 On June 26, 1997, the Supreme Court upheld the Third Circuit ruling in Reno v.
-American Civil Liberties Union, stating that the statute's content restrictions were an unconstitutional abridgement of the First Amendment because they did not permit parents to decide for themselves what material was acceptable for their children, extended to speech and content that was acceptable for consenting adults, and did not clearly define terms like "indecent" and "offensive".
+American Civil Liberties Union, stating that the statute's content restrictions were an unconstitutional abridgement of the First Amendment because they did not permit parents to decide for themselves what material was acceptable for their children, they extended to speech and content that was acceptable for consenting adults, and they did not clearly define terms like "indecent" and "offensive".

 Congress later made two narrower attempts to regulate children's exposure to indecency and obscenity on the Internet.
 The Child Online Protection Act of 1998, which had similar goals but used language related to protecting children rather than banning certain types of content, was also overturned by the Supreme Court for violating the First Amendment.
 The Children's Internet Protection Act of 2000, which tied content controls to the taxpayer funding received by schools and libraries, was also challenged in court but was upheld by the Supreme Court.